 Apply for Hazelwood Benefits

 Unlike federal VA benefits, eligibility for the Hazelwood Exemption is determined by each individual college.
-Students wishing to apply for the Hazelwood Exemption at Texarkana College should read our college’s Hazelwood information page, then submit their application directly to the TC Veterans Services Office.
+Students wishing to apply for the Hazelwood Exemption at Texarkana College should read our college’s Hazelwood information page, then submit their application directly to the TC Financial Aid and Veteran Services Office.
 Please allow at least 2 weeks for processing, especially during peak registration months.

-After you receive your “Certificate of Eligibility,” pay a visit to TC’s Office of Veterans Services and introduce yourself to the campus VA Rep (Jesse Hausler) if you have not done so already.
-He will go over your educational benefits with you and explain how to use them.
-He will also have you fill out several forms for new students using VA benefits at Texarkana College.
+After you receive your “Certificate of Eligibility,” bring it to the TC Financial Aid Office and speak to one of our VA certifying officials.
+They will go over your educational benefits with you and explain how to use them.
+They will also have you fill out several new forms for new students using VA benefits at Texarkana College.
 If you would like to fill these forms out in advance, please download and submit the packet available in PDF format below.

 Please note that this packet is not required for Hazelwood Exemption recipients.

 As a veteran, you know that one of the keys to a successful mission is to have clearly-defined objectives.
 The same is true for the college admissions process!
 The Office of Veterans Services has put together a checklist that summarizes the main requirements for admission at Texarkana College.

 Please note that this list is not exhaustive, and certain programs may have additional requirements beyond what is listed here.
 If you will visit the offices and people it suggests, however, they will point you in the right direction and ensure you are 100% ready for the semester ahead.